 The placer gold deposits, gold-in-soil anomalies, and wide drill intersections in intrusive indicate that the Elephant Mountain Property warrants a systematic exploration program of rock and soil sampling followed by drilling to confirm historic results and identify new exploration targets.
-A 2013 program is currently in the planning stages.
+A 2013 program is currently being considered.